stephenbowyer/zxordle/README.md

 # zxordle

-**zxordle** is a word puzzle game designed to run on the Sinclair ZX80, Sinclair ZX81, Sinclair ZX Spectrum and compatible Timex Sinclar computers with at least 16KB of RAM.
+**zxordle** is a word puzzle game designed to run on the Sinclair ZX80, Sinclair ZX81, Sinclair ZX Spectrum and compatible Timex Sinclair computers with at least 16KB of RAM.
 It's based on a game originally by Josh Wardle.

 Players have six attempts to guess a hidden five-letter word.
 After each guess, the game provides feedback to help narrow down the possibilities.